darhrmsarm03/Photojournalism-blog/README.md

 ### Contributions

-**Contributions are welcome!
-Please adhere to the following guidelines**:
+Contributions are welcome!
+Please adhere to the following guidelines:

 - Fork the repository: Create a copy of the project on your GitHub account.
 - Create a branch: Make your changes on a new branch.